cpske/ISP/assignment/movierental/movierental-part2.md

 ## What to Submit

-Commit your work to your existing `movierental` repository on Github.
+Commit your work to your `movierental` repository on Github.

+For your answers to 2.1, 2.2, and 5.2, add a level-2 section named "Rationale" to README.md.
+Write your answers there.

 ### Challenge: *Lazy Instantiation of Movies*

-If the movie data is large, then creating all the movies at start-up time will make the app slow.
+Creating all the movies from data at start-up time will make the app slow and can waste memory.

 You can improve performance by creating movies only as needed (*lazy instantiation*).
 Here's one way: